 Discuss the proper handling of vendor proprietary information and copying and removal of vendor documents.

-Attend an inspection entrance meeting.
+Attend/conduct an inspection entrance meeting.

-inspection tasks assigned which include: (1) the review of documents, (2) observation of activities, (3) inspection of equipment, material, and product, and (4) interviewing of vendor personnel.
+Under supervision of a qualified inspector, perform inspection tasks assigned which should include: (1) the review of documents, (2) observation of activities, (3) inspection of equipment, material, and product, and (4) interviewing of vendor personnel.

+Develop daily debrief notes.
+Conduct daily debriefs during an inspection.
+Discuss with the team the aspects of issues that make them minor or more than minor.
+Discuss what would be needed to be present or absent to make the issue minor or more than minor.

-an inspection exit meeting.
+Develop exit notes and attend/conduct an inspection exit meeting.

+Meet with your supervisor or a qualified vendor inspector to discuss any questions that you may have as a result of these activities and demonstrate that you can meet the evaluation criteria listed above.

 DOCUMENTATION: Obtain your supervisor’s signature in the line Item OJT-VI-2 of the Vendor Inspector Technical Proficiency Level Signature Card and Certification Form.

-Inspector Technical Proficiency On-the-Job Activity
+Vendor Inspector Technical Proficiency On-the-Job Activity

 TOPIC: (OJT-VI-3) Writing a Vendor Inspection Report